Questionable late flag takes drama out of Super Bowl ending

 Kansas City won its second Super Bowl in four years by beating the Eagles 38-35 on Sunday in Glendale, Arizona.
 It was an exciting back-and-forth game that saw the Chiefs claw back from a 10-point halftime deficit.

-One of the few gripes for football fans — particularly Eagles fans — was the anti-climatic finish.
+One of the few gripes for football fans — particularly Eagles fans — was the anti-climatic ending.

 The Chiefs were driving and faced third-and-8 at the Eagles 15-yard line with 1:54 remaining when Kansas City quarterback Patrick Mahomes threw incomplete to JuJu Smith-Schuster.
 But officials flagged Bradberry for defensive holding, which negated the incompletion and, more importantly, gave the Chiefs a first down.

-Replays showed that Bradberry made light contact with Smith-Schuster, but it didn’t appear to affect the play.
+Replays showed that Bradberry made light contact with Smith-Schuster, though it didn’t appear to affect the play much.
 Still, the cornerback said he wasn’t upset at officials for the call.

 “It was a holding.
 I tugged his jersey,” Bradberry said.
 “I was hoping they would let it slide.”